vigneshwork01/vigneshwork01/README.md

 I'm Vigneshreddy.

-I am currently a Data Analyst at DigitalNock Pvt Limited.
+I am currently a Business Analyst at DigitalNock IT Solutions.
 I possess strong analytical skills and expertise in using SQL, Python, Power BI and Excel to extract, transform, and load data for insightful visualizations.

 Check out My Profile Here:-